Jacqueline Feldman: Critique of science

 biography on Laborie.
 The book also treats the critique of science by scientists after May 1968.

 Taboo and sexuality

-Using he most popular dictionary in France, the Petit Larousse, Feldman shows in the book "La sexualité du Petit Larousse, ou, Le jeu du dictionnaire" the evolution of taboos on sexuality by studying the different versions of the dictionary from it first version in 1905 to 1979.
+Using the most popular dictionary in France, the Petit Larousse, Feldman shows in the book "La sexualité du Petit Larousse, ou, Le jeu du dictionnaire" the evolution of taboos on sexuality by studying the different versions of the dictionary from it first version in 1905 to 1979.